Scout2012/twitter-bot/README.md

-# twitter-bot
+# Jim the Twitter Bot

+## Languages: JavaScript (Node.js)

+## Description:
-twitter bot to upload anything you want to an account
+Twitter bot to upload random images from a directory to twitter with a custom description.